SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-output-tramo.md

 ---

 The TRAMO/SEATS method consists of two linked programs: TRAMO and SEATS.
-The results from TRAMO, which are displayed under the *Pre-processing* node, are explained in 4.2.
-This section focuses on the nodes that are not described there, in particular on the output produced by SEATS.
+The results from TRAMO are displayed in the [Output from a modelling procedure](../reference-manual/output-modelling.html)section.
+This section focuses on the nodes that arenot described there, in particular on the output produced by SEATS.
-Therefore, the sections that are explained here are: *Main results*, *Decomposition, Benchmarking* and *Diagnostic.* Their content is accessible once the user selects the appropriate node from the left-hand side seasonal adjustment results panel.
+Therefore, the sections that are explained here are: [*Main results*](../reference-manual/sa-output-tramo.html#main-results), [*Decomposition*](../reference-manual/sa-output-tramo.html#decomposition), [*Benchmarking*](../reference-manual/sa-output-tramo.html#benchmarking) and [*Diagnostic*](../reference-manual/sa-output-tramo.html#diagnostic).
+Their content is accessible once the user selects the appropriate node from the left-hand side seasonal adjustment results panel.